AdaCore/ada-spark-rfcs/considered/rfc-oop-primitives.rst

 type.
 The first parameter of the primitive has to be of the type of the record.
 This allows the user to decide on the naming convention, as well as the mode of such parameter (in, out, in out, access, aliased).
-A record and a class record can have primitives declared both in the public and the private part.
+A record and a tagged record can have primitives declared both in the public and the private part.
 This is possibility is extended to other components as well.
 The existence of a private part needs to be specified in the public part of a package with the notation "with private".
 The following demonstrates the above: